microsoft/fluentui-react-native/packages/components/Avatar/SPEC.md

 2. If 2 words provided, pull first letter of both words.
 3. If 2+ words provided, pull first letter of first word and last word.
 4. Ignore suffixes (i.e. Jr, III).
-5. Ignore words in parantheses Ignore special characters i.e. parantheses, dashes If numeric, fall back to Icon If first character is not alphabetic, fall back to icon.
+5. Ignore words in parantheses Ignore special characters i.e. parantheses, dashes If numeric, fall back to Icon.
+If first character is not alphabetic, fall back to icon.

 But requirements are still being discussed.
-This area will be updated once we come up with final solition.
+This area will be updated once we come up with final solution.
 There are different implementations in different teams.

 ### Name